What is astigmatism? Causes, Symptoms, and Eyes Care Tips

 4. Corneal astigmatism, crystal astigmatism, etc.

 Astigmatism can cause headaches and blurred vision.
-Due to the refractive error of the astigmatic eyeball, parallel light rays cannot form a focus on the retina, which can lead to blurred vision or even double vision.
-People with astigmatic vision often have the habit of squinting in order to see objects clearly, which leads to fatigue and decreased vision.
-When your eyes have to work harder to focus, the muscles around the eyes are highly tense, and astigmatism can cause headaches over time.
+Astigmatism prevents the eyeball from focusing parallel light rays on the retina.
+This can blur or double vision.
+People with astigmatic vision often squint to see clearly.
+This leads to fatigue and worsens their vision.
+Astigmatism makes your eyes work harder to focus.
+The eye muscles tense up, causing headaches over time.

-Although astigmatism usually develops in childhood and can remain relatively stable throughout life, several factors may cause it to worsen:
+Astigmatism usually develops in childhood and stays stable for life.
+However, several factors may worsen it:

-Medications: Certain medications, such as antihistamines and decongestants, can cause dry eye syndrome, which indirectly affects astigmatism.
+• Medications: Some, like antihistamines and decongestants, can cause dry eye syndrome.
+This can worsen astigmatism.

 Half frame designer frame glasses